Roeck/photo9/README.md

 <h3>
-A sophisticated Photo Web Application with React, Redux and CSS
+A sophisticated Photo Web Application with React, Redux and CSS.

 Used Redux to manage data.